Vinay-techdev/Amazon-Clone/README.md

-# This is my first website in web development journey, I attempted to recreate the Amazon website using only HTML and CSS.
+# This is my first website in web development journey

+<br/>I attempted to recreate the Amazon website using only HTML and CSS.
 I'm pretty proud of how it turned out!
 The layout and design are inspired by the real Amazon website